Synchronicity From Synchronized Chaos: Sync in Quantum Theory

-The mediation of quantum interconnectedness by wormholes is perhaps the ultimate home for the oft-proposed marriage \cite{Str} between synchronization dynamics and small-world (or ``scale-free") networks.
-The question is essentially whether the construction can reproduce the nonlocal piece of the ``quantum potential" in Bohm's interpretation \cite{Bohm52} (the remaining piece corresponding to motion along the synchronization manifold).
-The wormhole construction merits investigation, whether or not it turns out to be equivalent to less radical formulations.
+The mediation of quantum interconnectedness by wormholes, temporary or lasting, is perhaps the ultimate home for the marriage \cite{Str} between synchronization dynamics and small-world (or ``scale-free") networks.
+The proposal would also realize the program, favored by a minority of physicists, of quantizing gravity by rooting quantum behavior in space-time geometry, rather than the reverse.
+The question is essentially whether the construction can reproduce the nonlocal piece of the ``quantum potential" in Bohm's interpretation \cite{Bohm52} (the remaining piece corresponding to motion along the synchronization manifold), accounting for the origin of that piece geometrically.

+In the synchronization framework, one could also imagine classical entanglement between observer choices and observed states, again with no explicit description of the relationship.
+The degrees of freedom corresponsding to observer choice must in fact be part of the definition of the overall synchronization manifold on which the world resides.
+The synchronized chaos framework thus supports a local contextual resolution of the Bell paradox, as well as a natural description of the weak nonlocality that is required if observer free will is assumed.
+Within the single framework, non-local connections may or may not be present accordingly, or might be vanishingly small and conceivably rooted in cosmological history.